Bird flu in US livestock: The risk to humans – DW – 12/06/2024

 Bird flu in US livestock: The risk to humansDecember 6, 2024

-The spread of H5N1 avian influenza in North America has countries — not just the US — on alert.
+The spread of H5N1 avian influenza in North America has countries beyond the United States on alert.

 H5N1 has also been detected in a pig in the northwestern state of Oregon and in raw cow's milk in California.